lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     separate thermostats is usually better when the system contains two separate species, such as a solid and a liquid.
 It is particularly important to use two thermostats here because the number of water molecules will fluctuate with time.

-..  container:: justify

 The *compute_modify* with
 *dynamic yes* for water is used to specify that the number of molecules is not constant.

-..  container:: justify

 Finally, let us use the *fix gcmc* and perform the grand canonical Monte Carlo steps.
 Add the following lines into *input.lammps*:

 ..  code-block:: lammps